-A credit inquiry occurs every time you apply for a credit account.
+A credit inquiry shows up on your credit report every time you apply for a credit account.
 When you apply for credit, you authorize creditors to ask or “inquire” for a copy of your credit report from the major credit bureaus.
 Whether you are denied or approved for the credit account does not matter.
 But what does matter is the type of inquiry.

 There are two general types of credit inquiries: “soft” inquiries and “hard” inquiries.
 These are also referred to as soft pulls and hard pulls (pull comes from the creditor “pulling” your credit report).

 - A soft pull, also known as an involuntary inquiry, occurs when creditors want to send you pre-approved offers.
 That credit card solicitation you received in the mail was probably the result of a soft pull on your credit.
-Potential employers may check your credit as do your existing credit card accounts, both of which would be soft pulls.
-And if you check your own credit score, that’s considered a soft pull, too.
+Other soft pulls include potential employers checking your credit report.
+When an existing creditor checks your report, that’s also a soft pull.
+And if you check your own credit score, that’s also considered a soft pull, too.
 The key is that a soft pull does not affect your credit score in any way.

-- A hard pull, also known as a voluntary inquiry, occurs anytime you actively seek credit and fill out an application.
+- A hard pull, also known as a voluntary inquiry, occurs anytime you actively seek credit by filling out an application.
 The lender will run your credit report and determine whether to approve your credit application and under what terms.
 A hard pull on your credit report will affect your credit score.

 By how much does an inquiry lower your credit score

-There are several factors that determine the effect an inquiry has on a FICO score.
-Some factors relate to the nature of the inquiries, and some factors relate to the individual’s credit history.
-The good news is that generally, inquiries have a small impact one one’s FICO score.
+Several factors determine the effect an inquiry has on a FICO score.
+Some relate to the nature of the inquiries, and some relate to your credit history.
+The good news is that generally, inquiries have a small impact on your FICO score.

-For most people, a single inquiry will reduce their FICO score by less than five points.
+For most people, a single inquiry will reduce their FICO score by a very small amount.